Justinmemphis/boilerplate-project-urlshortener/Comments.md

 /*
 TO DO:
+11/14 -

+Haven't worked on it in a while.
+Picked it back up today.
+Looking at getting the routing correct when user puts in a shorturl number.
+Got postman working - can try some tests there.

 Late 10/26 -
 Still working on getting the redirect to work properly.
 It keeps returning undefined sometimes (1) but not other times (58).